This was originally published in August 2014 and has been updated.

 Researchers have found positive associations between fish oil supplements and cognitive functioning as well as differences in brain structure between users and non-users of fish oil supplements.
 Compared to non-users, fish oil supplements were associated with better cognitive functioning during the study.
-The unique finding, however, is that there was a clear association between fish oil and brain volume in two critical areas utilized in memory and thinking (cerebral cortex and hippocampus).
-In other words, fish oil use was associated with less brain shrinkage in patients taking these supplements.
+In one rat study, there was a clear association between fish oil and brain volume in two critical areas utilized in memory and thinking (cerebral cortex and hippocampus).

-Supplementing the diet with fish oil may prevent muscle loss that commonly occurs in cancer patients who undergo chemotherapy.
-The trial involved 16 patients who took fish oil (2.2 grams of eicosapentaenoic acid/day) and 24 patients who did not.
-Patients who did not take fish oil lost an average of 2.3 kilograms whereas patients receiving fish oil maintained their weight.
+Supplementing your diet with fish oil may prevent the muscle loss that commonly occurs in cancer patients who undergo chemotherapy.
+The trial involved 16 patients who took fish oil (2.2 g of eicosapentaenoic acid/day) and 24 patients who did not.
+Patients who did not take fish oil lost an average of 2.3 kg whereas patients receiving fish oil maintained their weight.
 What’s even more interesting is that 69 percent of patients in the fish oil group gained or maintained muscle mass.